MS Gripsholm (1924): Exchange and repatriation ship

-From 1942 to 1946, the United States Department of State chartered Gripsholm as an exchange and repatriation ship, carrying Japanese and German nationals to exchange points where she then picked up US and Canadian citizens (and British married to Americans or Canadians) to bring home to the USA and Canada.
+From 1942 to 1946, the United States Department of State chartered Gripsholm as an exchange and repatriation ship, carrying Japanese and German nationals to exchange points where she then picked up US and Canadian citizens (and British married to Americans or Canadians) to bring home to the US and Canada.
 She also made at least two voyages repatriating British and Commonwealth POW's in the spring of 1944 to Belfast and summer of the same year to Liverpool.
 In this service she sailed under the auspices of the International Red Cross, with a Swedish captain and crew.
 The ship made 12 round trips, carrying a total of 27,712 repatriates.
-Exchanges took place at neutral ports; at Lourenço Marques (now Maputo) in Mozambique or Mormugoa (now Goa) in Portuguese India with the Japanese, and Stockholm or Lisbon with the Germans.
+Exchanges took place at neutral ports; at Lourenço Marques (now Maputo) in Mozambique or Mormugao (now Goa) in Portuguese India with the Japanese, and Stockholm or Lisbon with the Germans.

 After the war, Gripsholm was used to deport inmates of US prisons to Italy and Greece.

 Image of a Polish passport used for repatriation from China to Africa in 1942.